Afterpay: Impact, criticism and regulation

 The rise of BNPL services such as Afterpay has been cited as a cause of decreasing credit card use in Australia.

 Millennials are Afterpay's main customer demographic, accounting for 75% of all users.
 Another significant segment of Afterpay's customer base is university students, of which one third have been found to use short-term borrowing.
 Afterpay has also been criticized as being harmful to consumers.
 Studies have found that in order to keep up with payments, some users experience financial stress, incurring debt and neglecting essential needs.
 Market commentators suggest that while BNPL payment options (such as Afterpay and its competitors) are showing significant upside for investors, such growth may not be sustained unless the company continues to show that it is able to generate larger basket sizes (i.e., extra sales that consumers would not otherwise have made).

 In 2018, Afterpay announced it earned 24.4% of its income from late fees and 75.6% from merchant fees.
 From 2018 to 2019, the number of credit card accounts dropped nearly 5% from 16.7 million to 15.89 million, with 69% of millennials using their credit card less as a result of Afterpay.

 In April 2019, legislation was passed to provide the Australian Securities & Investments Commission (ASIC) with "Product Intervention Powers" (PIP).
 These powers provide ASIC with authority to intervene where it identifies a risk of significant detriment to retail consumers (including those using BNPL services like Afterpay).
 Afterpay supported the introduction of these powers as a way to provide regulatory oversight and protect consumers.
 In June 2019, the company disclosed that it was under probe by AUSTRAC for potential breaches of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF regulations).
-The company was said to be "in dialogue" with the regulators, and the outcome of the probe has yet to be determined.
+The company was said to be "in dialogue" with the regulators.
+AUSTRAC ordered the appointment of an external auditor to Afterpay Australia Pty Ltd in June 2019; after considering the audit's findings and recommendations, AUSTRAC finalised the audit in October 2020 and decided not to take further regulatory action.
 AUSTRAC, upon identifying several concerns with its compliance, ordered the appointment of an external auditor at Afterpay's expense to examine its compliance with the AML/CTF regulations.
 PRObono Australia said in 2019 that it was "putting vulnerable young people into vicious cycles of debt that follow them long after they stop spending".
 Despite this negative press, in 2019, it was reported that 95% of payments had not incurred a late fee.